 - (iii) factual or expert witnesses who give oral evidence will not be required to provide their evidence in full orally.
-The parties may cross-examine witnesses on oath or affirmation to the extent permitted by the determining expert; - (iv) the parties may make oral closing submissions; - (v) the parties may be legally represented; and - (vi) the determining expert shall be entitled to receive such evidence as he shall consider relevant, whether or not such evidence would have been admissible in a Court; and - (g) the determining expert shall deliver to the parties a reasoned award within 21 days of the end of the hearing.
+The parties may cross-examine witnesses on oath or affirmation to the extent permitted by the determining expert; - (iv) the parties may make oral closing submissions; - (v) the parties may be legally represented; and - (vi) the determining expert shall be entitled to receive such evidence as he shall consider relevant, whether or not such evidence would have been admissible in a Court; and - (h) the determining expert shall deliver to the parties a reasoned award within 10 Working Days of the end of the hearing in accordance with Rule A15.